woakes070048/SocialHeadquarters/README.md

 Aim of the project is allow people (or companies) to manage their accounts on social portals like Twitter, Facebook, Linkedin, and to gather all kind of information's from these social portals and place them in Elasticsearch (non relational) database engine.
-In future functionalities gathered data would be automatically searched and used to trigger some events.
+In future functionalist's gathered data would be automatically searched and used to trigger some events.